 Must be comfortable enough to be able to do physical activities

 No steel –toed boots.
 If boots are worn, pants legs must not be tucked into the boots

 No flip flops or sandals or slippers

-Shoes with laces/strings must remain tied at all times so that shoes do not flop while walking No muddy shoes or boots
+All shoes must remain tied or fastened at all times so that shoes do not flop while walking No muddy shoes or boots

 Should be natural color tones; no purple, orange, etc.